 The objective of clinical studies is to establish the effect of an intervention (e.g. drugs, devices and/or health education).
 This is achieved by controlling for bias and minimising variation.
-For the evaluation of proposed interventions (e.g. a new drug treatment), randomised controlled trials (RCTs) are considered to be the ‘gold standard’.
+Randomised controlled trials (RCTs) are considered to be the ‘gold standard’ for the evaluation of proposed interventions (e.g. a new drug treatment).
 Studies of this type minimise selection bias through randomising the allocation of the intervention and a control (e.g. placebo or standard drug treatment) to participants.
 In randomised crossover studies, interpatient variability — which may affect outcomes of the study — may be precluded from influencing the findings by allowing participants to serve as their own control.
 This involves exposing the control participants allocated to the treatment and vice versa at different, predetermined stages of the study, then comparing outcome measures accordingly.
 Unlike open-label trials, blinding both participants and researchers (‘double blind’) to the intervention type further reduces bias during outcome reporting and interpretation.

 When a sufficient number of studies have been carried out, the findings can be synthesised in a systematic review, which may involve statistical analysis (also known as meta-analysis).
-In some instances, different interventions that have not been directly studied in the same trial but share a common comparator in other studies, may still be compared indirectly in a network meta-analysis (see Figure 1).
+In some instances, different interventions, which have not been directly studied in the same trial but share a common comparator in other studies, may still be compared indirectly in a network meta-analysis (see Figure 1).